Covariance estimation under one-bit quantization: Numerical experiments

 \subsection{Comparison of all \sjoerd{e}stimators}

-In the first experiment, we fix $n = 200$ and estimate for $p \in [5,30]$ the covariance matrix $\SIGMA \in \R^{p\times p}$ with all proposed estimators from samples $\X_1,...,\X_n$.
+In the first experiment, we fix $n = 200$ and, for $p \in [5,30]$, estimate the covariance matrix $\SIGMA \in \R^{p\times p}$ with all proposed estimators from samples $\X_1,...,\X_n$.
 We construct $\SIGMA$ as having ones on its diagonal and all remaining entries equal to $0.2$.
-This special form allows fair comparison since it fulfills the more restrictive theoretical assumptions \sjoerd{for the estimator $\tilde{\SIGMA}_n$.}\\ Figure \ref{fig:CompareAll} shows the approximation error of all considered estimators in operator norm when varying the ambient dimension $p$.
-Notably, the estimator $\tilde{\SIGMA}_n$, which uses quantized samples without dithering, \sjoerdgreen{performs} almost as good as the sample mean $\hat{\SIGMA}_n$, even though the latter estimator uses the full, undistorted samples.
-Moreover, the estimator $\SIGMADITH_n$ performs similar but slightly worse.
-This is not surprising, as it does not exploit that $\SIGMA$ has an all-ones diagonal.
-The outcome shows that coarse quantization hardly causes loss in estimation quality.
+This special form allows fair comparison since it fulfills the more restrictive theoretical assumptions \sjoerd{for the estimator $\tilde{\SIGMA}_n$.}\\ Figure \ref{fig:CompareAll} shows the approximation error of all considered estimators in terms of the operator norm when varying the ambient dimension $p$.
+Notably, the estimator $\tilde{\SIGMA}_n$, which uses quantized samples without dithering, \sjoerdgreen{performs} almost as well as the sample covariance matrix $\hat{\SIGMA}_n$, even though the latter estimator uses the full, undistorted samples. \ae{Moreover, the estimator $\SIGMADITH_n$ performs similarly but slightly worse.
+The poorer performance can partially be explained by the fact it does not exploit that $\SIGMA$ has an all-ones diagonal.
+To illustrate this, we also plot the performance of $\hat{P}_{\text{PSD}}(\SIGMADITH_n)$, where $\hat{P}_{\text{PSD}}$ is the projection onto the set of positive semidefinite matrices with unit diagonal.
+Although this projection slightly improves the performance, it does not close the gap.} Overall, it seems that coarse quantization hardly causes a loss in estimation quality.
 Let us emphasize that a proper choice of $\lambda$ is essential for the \sjoerdgreen{performance of} $\SIGMADITH_n$, see Figure \ref{fig:Lambda}.
 Figure \ref{fig:LambdaComparison} furthermore suggests that the optimal choice of $\lambda$ is influenced by the number of samples $n$, supporting the dependence of $\lambda$ on $\log(n)$ in Theorem \ref{thm:OperatorDitheredMask}.